Skip to main content

 () dump_stack() impure asm "DUMPSTK";

-Dumps the stack (at most the top 255 values) and shows the total stack depth.
+Prints the current stack up to the top 255 values and displays the total stack depth.

 Slice primitives